oracle-cne/ocne/doc/cluster-management/olvm.md

 The ethernet interface device on the VM.

 **startingIpAddress**
-The starting IP address to use for VMs.
+The starting IP address of a contiguous block of addresses to use for VMs.
 NOTE: the **virtualIp** cannot be in this range.

 ### ovirtAPI
 The ovirtAPI section specifies the information needed to access the oVirt engine via the REST API.